 Risk Factors for an anxiety disorder:

 Women are most likely to fall prey to this mental illness than men.
-Anxiety can be the result of various of actions and thoughts, and most of them become all so tangled up with each other that it gets very difficult to sort out the extreme thoughts from the normal bouts of nervousness.
+This disorder can be the result of various of actions and thoughts, and most of them become all so tangled up with each other that it gets very difficult to sort out the extreme thoughts from the normal bouts of nervousness.

 The combination of factors that can cause anxiety are uncountable.
 Genetic factors, of course, play a huge role in it, along with cases of ongoing stress, the worsening state of one’s physical health, family troubles, or cases of extreme traumatic incidences.

-These cases of anxiety are very much treatable, and those who are having this illness are in a treatable medical condition.
+These cases are very much treatable, and those who are having this illness are in a treatable medical condition.
 However, to go about the healing process in the best way, one needs to learn more about the subject they are dealing with.

 Types of Anxiety

-All types of anxiety disorders can be grouped into various categories on the basis of their shared symptoms and common tells.
+All types of disorders can be grouped into various categories on the basis of their shared symptoms and common tells.

-Some common physical indications of anxiety consist of:
+Some common physical indications consist of:

 - Heart pounding